kuehbiko/king_county_house_sales/README.md

 ## The Dataset
 The King County House Sales dataset is taken from [Kaggle](https://www.kaggle.com/datasets/harlfoxem/housesalesprediction).

-## The Dashboard
-I will briefly describe the process of creating this dashboard before convering the key takeaways from this project.

-### Sheet 1: Line Chart of Daily Average House Prices

-### Sheet 2: Geospatial Map of Average House Prices By Zipcode

-### Sheet 3: Histogram Distribution of House Prices

-### Sheet 4: Heatmap of House View vs House Condition

-### Sheet 5 & 6: Histogram Distribution of Bedrooms and Bathrooms

 ### Key Takeaways
 In this project, I learnt how to create interactive filters and to connect the filters to all sheets on the dashboard, and how to connect it to only selected sheets.